Studio PolicyBROOKS MUSIC STUDIO POLICY 2019-2020 contact: 850-624-2848 call or text email@example.com

 Accepted Forms of Payment

-• Personal check - made to TANYA BROOKS (not Brooks Music Studio).
+• Personal check - You will receive a 3% discount if you choose to pay this way.
+Make out checks to TANYA BROOKS (not Brooks Music Studio).

 DISMISSALS AND TERMINATION

 If for any reason you must stop lessons, one month’s notice is required.
 At that time, I will pro-rate the tuition for your final month to reflect the number of lessons that you have received based on the last lesson date.
 You will be required to pay this balance.
 Regrettably, I will have to dismiss a student if any of these circumstances occur:

 • Continued failure to pay tuition on time

 • Lack of progress due to insufficient practice or unfulfilled requirements